 Paul Carp

-Paul leads a Business Development team focused on fleets at EVgo, the nation’s fast charging EV infrastructure company.
-Previously, he led Business Development for GreenBiz Group, an Oakland-based media company focused on sustainability and climate change initiatives.
-For the past 15 years, Paul has deployed energy efficiency, renewable energy and smart grid technologies working for Pacific Gas & Electric, U.S. Department of Energy, Honeywell International and FirstFuel Software.
+Paul is a Strategic Account Executive at Schneider Electric working with utilities in California on deploying energy and smart grid technologies.
+Previously, he led a Business Development team focused on fleets at EVgo, the nation’s fast charging EV infrastructure company, and Business Development for Trellis Group (formerly GreenBiz), an Oakland-based media company focused on sustainability and climate change initiatives.
+Paul’s career has focused on deploying energy efficiency, renewable energy and smart grid technologies working for Pacific Gas & Electric, U.S. Department of Energy, Honeywell International and FirstFuel Software.
 Prior to that, Paul served in the Peace Corps in West Africa and worked as a staff member for House Leader Nancy Pelosi.
 Paul has a BA from the University of Michigan, an MBA from the Presidio Graduate School and lives in Oakland with his wife and two kids.

 EJ Cire